Multilevel-NN/torchbraid/README.md

 1. Run unit tests (may need to install tox)
   `tox`

+    The package tox is used for testing in a continuous integration sense and automatically creates and populates a new python environment.
+However, if you have an environment that already satisfies the dependency requirements you can run the test commands directly using `tox-direct`.

+    1. Install tox-direct
+      `pip install tox-direct'

+    1. Run commands
+      `tox --direct`

 1. Test run
  `cd examples/mnist/`
  `mpirun -n 2 python mnist_script.py --percent-data 0.01`

 ## Build torchbraid (Makefile):